krobasky/toy-generator/README.md

 Applications should be run from `src/`, relative to the `src/generator` module.

-After setting up the environment and retrieving the requisite datasets, applications can be run as follows.
+After setting up the environment and retrieving the requisite datasets, run the application with `-h` to list usage.

 ### Multi Layer Perceptron MLP